Configuration Guide · EN · 15 min read

 - Crotch strap not used — the single most common beginner error.
 Without it, the harness rides up at depth.
 The BCD shifts.
 Your trim suffers.
 The crotch strap is not optional.

 - Over-weighted — moving from a jacket BCD to a backplate and wing almost always requires less weight.
-Start with 2 kg less than you used in your jacket.
-Check buoyancy at 5 metres.
+Check buoyancy at 3 metres with near-empty cylinders.
+Never compensate over-weighting with a larger BCD.

-- Skipping the land check — always assemble and check your configuration on land before entering the water.
-Confirm D-ring positions, long hose routing, inflator function, and dump valve positions.
-Two minutes on the boat saves significant frustration underwater.
+- Skipping the land check — always assemble and check on land.
+Confirm D-ring positions, hose routing, inflator function, and dump valve positions before entering the water.

 DIR.